-Although the Rebellion was successful at destroying the Death Star, the Empire is still alive and well.
-They still have vast resources, seemingly endless Star Destroyers, and Darth Vader is on the hunt for what is left of the Rebellion.
+Although the Rebellion was successful in destroying the Death Star, the Empire is still alive and well.
+They still have vast resources, seemingly endless Star Destroyers, and Darth Vader (David Prowse and James Earl Jones) is on the hunt for what is left of the Rebellion.
 The Rebels have gathered on the remote ice planet of Hoth and have set up operations there.
-Unfortunately, it is only a matter of time before Darth Vader (David Prowse and James Earl Jones) and his fleet are able to track them down.
+Unfortunately, it is only a matter of time before Darth Vader and his fleet are able to track them down.

 Meanwhile, Han Solo (Harrison Ford) has still not paid a large debt that he owes Jabba the Hutt.
-He has been essential to the Rebellion, but if he does not pay his debt soon, Jabba will surely put a massive bounty on him, one that will be impossible to outrun.
+He has been essential to the Rebellion, but if he does not pay his debt soon, Jabba will surely put a massive bounty on his head, one that will be impossible to outrun.
 Luke Skywalker (Mark Hamill) has also been essential to the Rebellion, but Obi-Wan Kenobi (Alec Guinness) has given him a mission.
-He has advised Luke to locate an old Jedi Master so that Luke can complete his Jedi training.
-However, Darth Vader is closer to tracking down the Rebel base than anyone realized.
+He has advised Luke to locate an old Jedi Master to complete his Jedi training, but Darth Vader is closer to tracking down the Rebel base than anyone realized.

 The Pros & Cons